The False Self of My Covert Narcissist:

 A Short Personal Reflection (Optional Excerpt)

 He didn’t need to yell — his silence was loud enough.
 He didn’t have to insult me — the way he’d withdraw, twist facts, and quietly blame me for everything said more than words ever could.
-On the outside, he was gentle, soft-spoken, the man who helped the neighbours shovel their driveway, rake their lawn and fixe their vehicles.
+On the outside, he was gentle, soft-spoken, the man who helped the neighbours shovel their driveway, rake their lawn and fixed their vehicles.
 On the inside, I was freezing in the cold of his calculated indifference.
 That was the false self.
 And I believed in it — until it nearly destroyed me.